Overview of Maryland Taxes

 Maryland Property Taxes

-Taxes on real estate in Maryland account for about 35% of city budgets and 30% of county budgets, funding local services like public education and fire protection.
-Maryland’s average effective tax rate of 1.04% is lower than the national average.
-However, because Maryland generally has high property values, Maryland homeowners pay more in annual property taxes than homeowners in most other states.
-The median annual property tax payment in Maryland is $3,054, which ranks as the 10th highest of any U.S. state.
+Taxes on real estate in Maryland account for a significant portion of both of city and county budgets, funding local services like public education and fire protection.
+Maryland’s average effective tax rate of 1.06% is about equal to the national average.

 Maryland Property Tax Assessment

-Unlike most states, where local officials are responsible for property assessment, in Maine the state government is in charge of all property assessment.
-Properties are reassessed by state officials once every three years.
-The goal of the assessment is to determine the fair market value of each property.
+Unlike most states, where local officials are responsible for property assessment, the state government oversees all property assessment in Maryland.
+State officials reassess properties once every three years.
+The goal of an assessment is to determine the fair market value of each property.
 The fair market value is the price the property would sell for if listed on the market.

-After a reassessment an owner will be notified by the state of any change in assessed value.
+After a reassessment, the state will notify a property owner about any change in assessed value.
 Property owners who believe their assessed value is incorrect have 45 days from the date of that notice to file an appeal.

-Another important tax credit is the Homeowners’ Tax Credit.
-Households with a total gross income of less than $60,000 may be eligible for this credit, which caps property taxes based on income.
-For example, a household with a gross income of $40,000 will receive a credit for any property tax exceeding $2,580 annually.
+Another important tax credit is the Homeowners' Property Tax Credit.
+The credit caps property taxes based on income level.
+Only households with a total gross income of less than $60,000 are eligible for this credit.
+As an example, a household with a gross income of $30,000 will receive a credit for any property tax exceeding $1,680 annually.

 Maryland Property Tax Rates

-While the state government is in charge of property assessments in Maryland, local governments still set their own rates.
-They do so based on revenue needs.
-Any rate increases must be announced and a public hearing must be held to discuss the new rate.
+While the state government handles property assessments in Maryland, local governments still set their own tax rates.
+The rates they set will depend on local revenue needs.
+Any time a local government increases the tax rate, it must hold a public hearing to discuss the new rate.

-Tax rates will vary greatly depending on where you live.
+Tax rates in Maryland vary depending on where you live.
 The table below shows the average effective tax rate for each of Maryland’s 23 counties, as well as the city of Baltimore (which is independent of any county).
 Average effective tax rates are calculated by determining the median annual property tax payment as a percentage of the median home value.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-The median home value in Montgomery County, which is part of the Washington, D.C. metropolitan area, is $446,300.
-That is the 32nd highest median value of any of America’s 3,143 counties.
-So, while property tax rates in Montgomery County are below average, the amount actually paid is the highest in the state.
-The median annual property tax payment in Montgomery County is $4,123.
+The median home value in Montgomery County, which is part of the Washington, D.C. metropolitan area, is $476,500.
+That is one of the highest rankings among all of America’s 3,142 counties and county-equivalents.
+So, while property tax rates in Montgomery County are below average at 0.94%, the median annual payment is quite high at $4,498.

 Prince George’s County

-At that rate, a homeowner whose home is worth $250,000 would pay $3,325 annually in Prince George’s County, over $1,000 more than a homeowner paying the average rate in Montgomery County.
+At that rate, a homeowner whose home is worth $250,000 would pay $3,225 annually in Prince George’s County.
 Of course, it’s important to keep in mind that rates will vary depending on where in each county you live.
-For example, in Bethesda (in Montgomery County) the total rate is 1.23%, while in unincorporated parts of Prince George’s County the total rate is 0.96%.

-Baltimore County surrounds the city of Baltimore but does not include the city itself.
-Tax rates in the county are roughly equal to the state average but significantly lower than those in the city of Baltimore.
-The average effective tax rate in Baltimore County is 1.06%.
+Baltimore County surrounds the city of Baltimore, but does not include the metropolis itself.
+Tax rates in the county are roughly equal to the state average, but are significantly lower than those in the city of Baltimore.
+The average effective tax rate in Baltimore County is 1.17%.

 The city of Baltimore has some of the highest property tax rates in the entire state of Maryland.
-The average effective property tax rate is Baltimore is 1.43%, higher than any of Maryland’s counties.
+The average effective property tax rate here is 1.72%, higher than any of Maryland’s counties.
 However, homeowners who do not receive any tax credits may pay even higher rates than that.

 Anne Arundel County

 Anne Arundel County is located on the Chesapeake Bay south of Baltimore and east of Washington D.C.
-The county’s average effective property tax rate of 0.79% is 4th lowest in the state.
+The county’s average effective property tax rate is 0.87%.
 However, home values in the county are very high, which means annual property tax payments for many homeowners are too.
-The median property tax payment in Anne Arundel County is $2,702 per year, about $600 higher than the U.S. average.
+The median property tax payment in Anne Arundel County is $3,078 per year, about $500 higher than the U.S. average.

-The typical homeowner in Howard County pays $4,933 annually in property taxes.
-That is the highest amount in the state.
-Tax rates in Howard County rank as the 4th highest in the state.
-The average effective rate is 1.15%.
+The typical homeowner in Howard County pays $5,582 annually in property taxes, which is the most expensive amount in the state.
+Unsurprisingly, tax rates in Howard County also rank as some of the highest in the state, with an average effective rate of 1.25%.

-Located in northern Maryland, Harford County has property tax rates slightly higher than the state average but below the national average.
-The county’s average effective property tax rate is 1.07%.
-A homeowner paying property taxes on a home worth $250,000 would pay $2,675 annually at that rate.
+Located in northern Maryland, Harford County has property tax rates slightly lower than the state average, but more or less even with the national average.
+The county’s average effective property tax rate is 1.08%.
+A homeowner paying property taxes on a home worth $250,000 would pay $2,700 annually at that rate.

-Overall, Frederick County has the third highest property tax rates of any county in the state.
-The county’s average effective tax rate is 1.15%.
+Overall, Frederick County has the one of the highest property tax rates of any county in Maryland.
+The county’s average effective tax rate is 1.13%.
 In some cities, the total rate will be much higher than that.
-For example, in the city of Frederick, the total listed rate for the 2015 fiscal year is just under 1.66%.
+For example, in the city of Frederick, the total listed rate is $1.060 per $100 of assessed value .

-Carroll County is a largely rural county located in northern Maryland northeast of Baltimore.
-The average effective property tax rate in Carroll County is 1.018%, the tenth highest rate in the state.
-The tax bill on a home worth $300,000 would be about $3,054 at that rate.
+Carroll County is a largely rural area located in northern Maryland northeast of Baltimore.
+The average effective property tax rate in Carroll County is 1.01%.
+The tax bill on a home worth $300,000 would be about $3,030 based on that rate.

-The tenth most populous county in Maryland, Charles County has property tax rates near the state average.
-The county’s average effective rate of 1.06% ranks as the eighth highest of Maryland’s 24 counties (including the city of Baltimore).
-In La Plata, the county seat, the total rate is 1.43% for the fiscal year 2015.
+Charles County has property tax rates slightly above the state average of 1.06%.
+The county’s 1.18% average effective rate ranks as one of the highest among Maryland’s 23 counties (including the city of Baltimore).